A Guide to Personal Finance for Teens

 If you have a paid job, you may have a few questions about what to do with all that money coming in, like where (and how) to deposit it so you can save or spend it.

 There are two primary options to consider when opening your first checking account before turning 18.

 - Joint Accounts

 - Your bank may offer a student account that your parents or guardians can open in your name as a join account.
 With a joint account, both you and your parent have access to the funds, as well as the details on how that money is spent.
 (Parents: Depending on the options your bank offers, you may even be able to set up text or email alerts to monitor the balance and spending on your teen’s account.
 Sorry, teens!)

 - Custodial Accounts

-- Having regular budget meetings can be a good way to keep a teen’s spending front and center in his or her mind.
+- Regular budget meetings can be a good way to keep a teen’s spending front and center in his or her mind.
 Regularly reviewing their finances together is a great habit for the future.
 If they get used to doing it when they’re young, they’ll most likely continue to do it into adulthood, even when you’re not looking.

 Of course, you can’t have a conversation about personal finance for teens without talking to your teen about saving.
 The idea may not initially seem cool, but solid saving habits can make a world of difference in the future.
 Beyond opening a savings account, there are plenty of ways you can help your teen earn more and save more along the way.